MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/add-users/change-a-user-name-and-email-address.md

     Wenn Sie die Fehlermeldung „**Der Benutzer konnte leider nicht bearbeitet werden. Überprüfen Sie die Benutzerinformationen, und versuchen Sie es noch einmal**“ erhalten, sehen Sie unter [Fehlermeldungen lösen](#resolve-error-messages) nach.

 It might take up to 24 hours for this change to take effect across all services.
-After the change has taken effect, the person will have to sign in to Outlook, Skype for Business and SharePoint with their updated username, so be sure to tell them about this change.
+After the change has taken effect, the person will have to sign in to Outlook, Skype for Business and SharePoint with their updated username.

 ::: moniker-end